Toble007/COVID-19_CS_5010_Project/Final Report.md

 ![](https://github.com/Toble007/COVID-19_CS_5010_Project/blob/main/Visualizations/USA_vs_Singapore_idv%26uai.PNG)

 Covid positive rates  were calculated for each country using the covid cases data and demographics data i.e. Total population tested positive for Covid/population.
 The final percentage of covid positive cases was taken by finding the highest percentage of covid rates per country, which in theory should be the latest day of cases.
-Data was grouped by country to produce one datapoint for each country showing their percentage of covid cases  against their individualism and uncertainty avoidance measures.Countries without cultural dimension scores were dropped from the analysis.
+Data was grouped by country to produce one datapoint for each country showing their percentage of covid cases  against their individualism and uncertainty avoidance measures.
+Countries without cultural dimension scores were dropped from the analysis.
 This resulted in a total of 67 countries for the analysis.

 ### Model Description

-A muliple regression model was run using Individualism index and the Uncertainty avoidance index as the predictor variables with percentage of population that tested positive for covid as the response variable.
+A multiple regression model was run using Individualism index and the Uncertainty avoidance index as the predictor variables with percentage of population that tested positive for covid as the response variable.
 Below is a residual plot for the two predictors.

 ![](https://github.com/Toble007/COVID-19_CS_5010_Project/blob/main/Visualizations/Residuals_idv.PNG)

 ![](https://github.com/Toble007/COVID-19_CS_5010_Project/blob/main/Visualizations/Residuals_uai.PNG)

-Visually, it apprears that the residuals are appear to be scattered randomly around zero, which is one of the assumptions of a linear regression model.
+Visually, it appears that the residuals are appear to be scattered randomly around zero, which is one of the assumptions of a linear regression model.

 Here are the results of the regression models:
 ![](https://github.com/Toble007/COVID-19_CS_5010_Project/blob/main/Visualizations/Regression_CulturalDimensions_CovidCases.PNG)